DustinRepo/ChatBot/README.md

 # Chat Bot
-An external chat bot for Minecraft that runs from console made in Java.
+An external chat bot for Minecraft made in Java.

 ## Features
 ```